vybraan/calculator/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-For major chages, please open on an issue to discuss what and which kind of to changes you want to perform.
+For major chages, please open an issue to discuss what and which kind of to changes you want to perform.

 Lets make math easy...